BlueWhale87/DECO2801HCAI/README.md

 This application was developed as part of the Human-Centred AI course (DECO2801) by Syed Ahmad Fahmi at The University of Queensland.

-Features
-Dynamic AI Analysis: Leverages the Google Gemini API for real-time analysis of privacy policies.
-A/B Testing Framework: Randomizes the order of the "transparent" and "opaque" AI conditions to prevent learning bias.
-Structured User Flow: Guides participants through a multi-phase study:
-Introduction & Consent: Onboards the user and obtains consent.
-Condition Views: Presents the policy analyzed by each AI.
-Surveys: Collects quantitative feedback via Likert scales.
-Final Comparison: Gathers qualitative preferences.
-Results Summary: Visualizes the user's results and allows data export.
-Interactive UI: Allows users to click on highlighted policy clauses to view AI-generated explanations (in the transparent condition).
-Reliable AI Output: Uses the Gemini API's responseSchema feature to ensure the AI returns structured, parseable JSON.
-Data Visualization: Displays a summary of survey scores using a bar chart (via Recharts).
-Data Export: Allows participants to download a complete record of their session data as a JSON file.

 Tech Stack
 Frontend: React & TypeScript
 AI Model: Google Gemini (@google/genai SDK)